PlayCoMo/spritepack/README.md

 ...and so forth.

+## TROUBLESHOOTING

+If images are large (e.g. width or height is > 50% of the maximum texture size) it will just fail to be inserted into an output image.
+If this happens it's best to split up your images into sub folders and process each folder separately.
+Large images should probably not be put into spritesheets, anyway.

 ## TODO

-I will add options to configure the max texture size, the border width, and whether the program recurses through the input folder paths or not.
+Add options to configure the max texture size, the border width, and whether the program recurses through the input folder paths or not.